jboss-developer/ticket-monster/demo/README.md

 3. From the JBoss Forge prompt, execute the script for generating the administration site

 	    $ run admin_layer.fsh

+_NOTE: If you encounter "**ERROR** [run] String index out of range: -1" while executing admin_layer.fsh script, you should install richfaces forge plugin.
+For instructions how to add plugins to Forge [have a look here](https://docs.jboss.org/author/display/FORGE/Installing+new+Plugins)._

 On step 3, answer _yes_ to all the the questions concerning patches.
 Deployment to JBoss AS7 is optional.